ua-gist-604b-f23/postgis-osm-load/README.md

 The command to load this data into PostGIS is called `shp2psql`.
 You used that in the `nyc`-based workshop tutorial before.
 It is a command that takes a shapefile and turns into the PostgreSQL variant of SQL.
 When you run it you you will provide the name of a shapefile.
 By default the output will be printed to your screen (aka `STDOUT`) but you want to redirect the output to a file.

-**Note: This section can be handled using the GUI Shapefile Importer used in the NYC PostGIS Tutorial**

 We are going to utilize the same postgis container, since it contains the `shp2pgsql` program.
 However, when we run it, it will be a _second_ container and it will need to know how to connect to the first container.
 Docker allows running containers to know about each other by _linking_ them.
 When they are linked, the exposed parts of the container will be accessible through _environment variables_.
 In the command below, pay special attention to:
 - `-h postgis` -- this tells this container to run on the docker `gist604b` network alongside the `postgis` named container (remember we gave it `--name postgis` before)